-We expect to receive net proceeds from the issuance and sale of common stock offered by this prospectus of approximately \$309 million, based upon the assumed public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus), after deducting underwriting discounts and commissions and offering expenses (or approximately \$356 million if the underwriters exercise their option to acquire additional shares of common stock in full).
+We will receive net proceeds from the issuance and sale of common stock offered by this prospectus of approximately \$277 million after deducting underwriting discounts and commissions and offering expenses (or approximately \$319 million if the underwriters exercise their option to acquire additional shares of common stock in full).
 We intend to use the net proceeds from this offering, including the net proceeds from any exercise of the underwriters' option to acquire additional shares of common stock, to repay our outstanding indebtedness under our senior secured credit facility, approximately \$375 million of which was outstanding on November 25, 2011.
 See "Use of proceeds."

 (1) The approximate number of shares outstanding gives effect to the corporate reorganization immediately prior to the completion of this offering which is described under "Corporate reorganization" and "Dilution."
-This number of shares is based on the assumed public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus).

 Affiliates of certain of the underwriters are lenders under our senior secured credit facility and, accordingly, will receive a portion of the net proceeds of this offering.
-Because affiliates of certain of the underwriters may receive more than 5% of the net proceeds in this offering, certain of the underwriters may be deemed to have a "conflict of interest" under Rule 5121(f)(5) of the Financial Industry Regulatory Authority, Inc., or FINRA.
+Because affiliates of certain of the underwriters will receive more than 5% of the net proceeds in this offering, certain of the underwriters have a "conflict of interest" under Rule 5121(f)(5) of the Financial Industry Regulatory Authority, Inc., or FINRA.
 Accordingly, this offering will be made in compliance with the applicable provisions of Rule 5121.
 Rule 5121 requires that a qualified independent underwriter, or QIU, participate in the preparation of this prospectus and exercise the usual standards of due diligence with respect thereto.
 Goldman, Sachs & Co. has served in that capacity and performed due diligence investigations and reviewed and participated in the preparation of the registration statement of which this prospectus is a part.
 We have agreed, subject to certain terms and conditions, to indemnify Goldman, Sachs & Co. against certain liabilities incurred in connection with it acting as QIU in this offering, including liabilities under the Securities Act of 1933, as amended, or the Securities Act.
 See "Underwriting (conflicts of interest)."